mangelperis/PMS-API/README.md

 #### Good practices
 * Manual logging and generic Exceptions catching during the process.
 * Mandatory parameters `hotel` and `room` for the endpoint call.
+* Having both `id` and `uuid` fields allows easier data manipulation in the database and for frontend reference between objects.

 #### Logic
 * Transform source data to DTO, and then denormalize it with a serializer.